quixio/template-prometheus-monitoring/prometheus-pushgateway/README.md

 work well for many Kubernetes or microservice-based architectures (especially with Kafka's multi-consumer model).

-The Prometheus `Push Gateway` is an official pattern/offering by Prometheus to allow a single endpoint that any number of non-static applications can collectively publish their metrics to.
-Prometheus then scrapes the `Push Gateway` for this data.
+The Prometheus `Pushgateway` is an official pattern/offering by Prometheus to allow a single endpoint that any number of non-static applications can collectively publish their metrics to.
+Prometheus then scrapes the `Pushgateway` for this data.

 ## How to Use